mabica-creative/mabica-website/README.md

 # Mabica Website

-Just a website for mabica.
+Just an/a website for mabica.